rootwork/salsa-clave/README.md

 target them specifically.
 Want to highlight the zip code field on a signup page, the "personal message" field on an action page, or the preferred donation amount field on your donation form?
-By default, many of these fields have no class name, and are contained in identically-named <div> elements with the class name "formRow".
+By default, many of these fields have no class name, and are contained in identically-named &lt;div&gt; elements with the class name "formRow".
 Salsa Clave gives them semantic names like "zip", "comment", and "donation_amount--50".